bbartling/BAC0-GUI/README.md

 In the browser this will look like: `http://127.0.0.1:8080/write 10.200.200.27 binaryOutput 3 active 12`

 This would be write the BACnet present value of binary output 3 on device 10.200.200.27 to "active" on BACnet prority 12.
-Another item to note is Boolean objects are strings in BAC0 as "active" or "inactive" where in this example the cooling compressors on the rooftop HVAC have a status of either "active" or "inactive."

 # Example `GET` HTTP requests to the restapi app for a "release" of BACnet present value: